5 reasons to try on smart glasses today

 Next to working hands-free, smart glasses are the ideal tool for remote assistance.
 In the last couple of years video-streaming software has made significant strides and is now operational in areas with little or no internet connection.
 The software is ready but the hardware is often the constraint.
 A field engineer holding a smartphone to stream the situation to a remote expert while being at work and pointing at the problem, needs more than one pair of hands.

-Smart glasses revolutionize remote assistance because assistance and execution can finally be performed simultaneously.
+Smart glasses revolutionize remote assistance because operators can receive real-time assistance and execute simultaneously.
 Distant technical experts can give live feedback, as smart glasses allow the expert to see what the technician sees.

 5. Saving time and costs takes care of the ROI

-Back in 2013, the research company Gartner predicted that smart glasses would help save the field service industry 1 billion dollars/year.
+Back in 2013, the research company Gartner predicted that smart glasses would help save the field service industry 1$ billion annually.
 With the latest technological advancements expect smart glasses to finally unleash their full potential.